|On this page…|

 The filtered complex Gaussian process is interpolated so that its sample period is consistent with that of the input signal.
 A combination of linear and polyphase interpolation is used.

-The resulting complex process is scaled to obtain the correct average path gain.
+The complex process resulting from either technique, , is scaled to obtain the correct average path gain.
 In the case of a Rayleigh channel, the fading process is obtained as:

 In the case of a Rician channel, the fading process is obtained as: